 Filing and payment deadline

-Vermont’s Tax Day is the same for filing your federal income tax return — April 15.
+While this year is a bit different, Vermont’s Tax Day is generally April 15 — the same for filing your federal return.
 If the April 15 falls on a weekend or holiday, the deadline will be extended to the next business day.

 Vermont recognizes these filing statuses.